glasnt/devrel-demos/app-dev/jamstack-frameworks-cloudrun/angular/README.md

 * Create a `package.json` in the `dist/helloworld` folder:

     ```bash
+    cat <<EOF > dist/helloworld/package.json
     {
       "scripts": { "start": "http-server" },
       "dependencies": { "http-server": "*" }
     }
+    EOF
     ```

+    *This is a scripting technique where all the text between `EOF` is written to the file.*

 ## Deploy to Cloud Run